thecwlzone/depot/README.md

 # README

-The Depot code example from Agile Web Development with Rails 5.1 by Ruby and Copeland, published by The Pragmattic Programmers.
+The Depot code example from Agile Web Development with Rails 5.1 by Ruby and Copeland, published by The Pragmatic Programmers.

 I'll be using this repo to stay on top of Rails 5 features, since my professional work is still in Rails 4.